 Founder & President of the Board

 Board Member, Marilyn Spiller has been a marketing professional for more than twenty years.
 Most recently, as Marketing Director and Editor in Chief of Excursions Magazine for Sanford Behavioral Health, in Grand Rapids, Michigan.
 Marilyn is a writer, recovery coach, and recovery advocate.
-Nine years sober herself, she penned one of the first sobriety blogs, Waking Up the Ghost, in 2013, garnering an international following and allowing her to communicate with thousands of individuals in all stages of active addiction and recovery.
+Ten years sober herself, she penned one of the first sobriety blogs, Waking Up the Ghost, in 2013, garnering an international following and allowing her to communicate with thousands of individuals in all stages of active addiction and recovery.
 In her free time, Marilyn loves to travel and be out of doors near water.
 She is an avid hiker and nature geek.

 Board Member, Mallory Hepp – Mallory Hepp is a therapist in Encino, CA. She is a Licensed Clinical Social Worker with a Master of Social Work degree from the University of Southern California.
 She is also a Certified Eating Disorder Specialist (CEDS) working with individuals, couples and families and specializing in the treatment of complex problems, including eating disorders, body image issues, trauma, addiction, relationship dynamics, anxiety, depression and other co-existing problems.